 If the idea of more pumpkin-spiced anything terrifies you, focus on something else this month.
-We can help.
-If you suffer from fear of missing out on the latest lattes, pancakes, cupcakes and seasonal beers, we are here for you.
+I can help.
+If you suffer from fear of missing out on the latest lattes, pancakes, cupcakes and seasonal beers, I am here for you.

-We’re positioned in the middle of this tasty conundrum.
-We can take it or leave it.
-We can also get you past the seasonal boos with our talent for embracing the best in every month.
+I am positioned in the middle of this tasty conundrum.
+I can take it or leave it.
+I can also get you past the seasonal boos with my talent for embracing the best in every month.
 Let’s dive into October.
 If you prefer to bob, that’s fine.

 More Than Halloween

-Halloween dominates our eighth month, but we also mark days on the calendar that are historically significant, controversial, delicious and fun.
+Halloween dominates our tenth month, but we also mark days on the calendar that are historically significant, controversial, delicious and fun.
 We celebrate Leif Erikson Day because he probably discovered North America first.
-We give Christopher Columbus his due, but he does have his detractors.
+We give Christopher Columbus his due but he does have his detractors.

 Flashing very rapidly forward, there was a time when our country’s presidents beamed into our lives across radio airwaves.
 For better or worse, President Harry Truman changed that forever.

-On October 5, 1947, he delivered the White House’s first televised presidential address.
+On October 5, 1947, he delivered the first White House televised presidential address.
 Making the most of this amazing new platform, Truman asked the nation to stay united in helping Europe recover from World War II.

 More Than Pumpkins

-That’s enough history.
-Let’s move on to the delicious and fun stuff.
-Do you have an appetite for Gumbo Day?
+Do you have an appetite for Gumbo?
 Picture plump shrimp and sweet crab meat swimming in a rich broth.
 Just imagine the heavenly aroma.
-We respectfully ask you not to add pumpkin spice to this Creole classic.
+I respectfully ask you not to add pumpkin spice to this Creole classic.

 Are you a sports fan?
 Pick one.
 The NFL, NBA and NHL all play during October.
 Do your dreams include backdoor sliders and triple plays?
 The World Series fires up around the end of the month.